 There are two types of access tokens:

 - Application Access Tokens : Tokens to authenticate an application, which is a logical collection of APIs.
 You to access all APIs associated with an application using a single token, and also subscribe multiple times to a single API with different SLA levels.
 Application access tokens leverage OAuth2 to provide simple key management.

-- User Access Tokens : Tokens to authenticate the final user of an API.
-User access tokens allow users to invoke an API even from a third-party application like a mobile app.
+- User Access Tokens : Tokens to authenticate the final user of an API, such as the final user of a mobile application deployed on different devices.

 The sections below show how to generate and renew each type of access token:

 - Restricting access to specific domains

 - Generating user access tokens